warshmellow/warshmellow-search-engine-talk/search_engine_talk.md

 Constructing a vocabulary may or may not be an expensive operation.
 Another vectorization which uses the so-called `Hashing Trick` does not require construction of a vocabulary.

 ### Another Vectorization: Hashing Trick vectors
+Instead of mapping a document to its word frequencies, we can map it to a sparse `bitset` in a sufficiently large space.
+This method bypasses the need to construct the vocabulary, and can handle what would have amounted to a large unknown and frequently changing vocabulary.

+Take `b=24` for example.
+We can map a document to a `2 ** b = 2 ** 24` length sparse bitset.
+Why such a large space?
+The space should be large enough to capture all the interactions between the words in the document while still giving a flat data structure.

+The `Hashing Trick` makes use of a hash function to determine the representation.

+    def toHashVector(String doc, int b):
+        termFrequencyVector = term frequency vector of doc

+        resultLength = 2 ** b
+        result = new Bitset of all 0 of length resultLength

+        for each nonzero entry (word, freq) in termFrequencyVector: idx = hash((word, freq)) mod resultLength
+            result.flip(idx)

+        return result

 ### Another Vectorization: word2vec